Daily Life and Little Necessities

 Paying with Credit Cards

 People pay for everything with credit cards, so much so that you'd think cash was obsolete.
 (On the other hand, there always seems to be somone using the ATM that I want to use, so go figure.)
-Your American cards will work here, but since it's more than likely your card doesn't have the chip embedded inside that European cards do, you'll have to sign a receipt (pretty much exactly the way you do in the US).
+Your American cards will work here, but since many American credit cards still don't have the chip embedded inside that European cards do, you'll have to sign a receipt (pretty much exactly the way you do in the US).
 (And as an aside meditation: what in the world is wrong with the cheap, stupid American banks who refuse to bring their US customers up to the standards the rest of the world enjoys?
 These chips are not the future—they're the present!)
 You'll see Europeans swipe their cards through a machine and then enter a PIN (it's called a 'puce' [flea] in French), but your card will show up on the cashier's or waiter's terminal as requiring a signature (and sometimes they won't even ask you for it, but be prepared).
 Once in a great while they'll ask for ID.
 Sometimes you'll want to use your card in automated devices, such as at the airport or to buy metro tickets.
 Newer machines will generally (but weirdly not always) work; the older ones won't.
 You'll learn to recognize which is which pretty quickly (the ones that have roller balls for you to select on screen which option you want are the old ones).
+And by the way, when you're using an automated payment system (such as buying an RER ticket at the airport), follow the instructions on the screen.
+Typically you have to leave your card in the reader for a longer time than you might expect.
+It will tell you when it's OK to remove your card ("retirez votre carte"); don't do it before that or it won't work.